lululxvi/deepxde/docs/demos/lotka.volterra.rst

         return tf.concat(
             [y1 * tf.tanh(t) + 100 / ub, y2 * tf.tanh(t) + 15 / ub], axis=1
         )

-Note that here, the initial conditions are scaled down by :math:`U`.

 We add these layers: